 DO NOT USE CELL PHONES IN SCHOOL ZONES – INCLUDING CARPOOL LINE.
 It is against the law to use cell phones in school zones when school zone lights are flashing.

 Do not park and walk across Wonderland Trail or Northaven except at crosswalks.
-If you are going in the building, park in the Northaven Park lot west of the teacher parking lot on Northaven.
+If you are going in the building, park in the Northaven Park lot located west of the teacher parking lot on Northaven Drive.